MOSAiC-Zooplankton-Image-Analyses/maze_image_processing_pipeline/docs/predict.rst

 Polyhierarchical classification
 -------------------------------

-Polyhierarchical classification is implement as a two-step process: predicting scores for each image and generating polyhierarchical descriptions.
+Polyhierarchical classification works by predicting scores for each image, generating polyhierarchical descriptions and mapping them back to EcoTaxa categories.

 .. code-block:: python